cltl/python-for-text-analysis/README.md

 There will be an opportunity to take a resit for the exams.
 The exact dates will be announced.

 **It is highly recommended to aim for a passing grade at the regular exam dates.
-Please only make use of the resit exam if you fail a regular exam or were dealing with exceptional circumstances (e.g. exam date conflict, illness).
+Please only make use of a resit exam if you fail a regular exam or were dealing with exceptional circumstances (e.g. exam date conflict, illness).

 ## Planning